-IV B.TECH-I-SEMESTER L Т P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS TV BILLOM T SENAESTEN 3 1 - 40 60 100 3
+IV B.TECH-I-SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

+3 1 - 40 60 100 3

 FINITE ELEMENT METHODS

+After successful completion of this course, the students will be able to:
-CO1: Derive displacement, stress, strain relations and apply vibrational and weighted residual methods to solve differential equations.

-CO2: Determine the elongation, stresses and strains in one dimensional bar problems.

-CO3: Determine the displacement in Truss and deflections in beams

-CO4: compute stress and strains in two dimensional problems using constant strain triangle and also parametric elements.

-CO5: Evaluate the rate of heat transfer and temperature distribution in thin plates and fin.

-CO6: Determine natural frequencies of free vibration problems.
+- CO1: Derive displacement, stress, strain relations and apply vibrational and weighted residual methods to solve differential equations. - CO2: Determine the elongation, stresses and strains in one dimensional bar problems. - CO3: Determine the displacement in Truss and deflections in beams - CO4: Compute stress and strains in two dimensional problems using constant strain triangle and also parametric elements. - CO5: Evaluate the rate of heat transfer and temperature distribution in thin plates and fin. - CO6: Determine natural frequencies of free vibration problems.